Robin Wall Kimmerer: Professional service

 Kimmerer has helped sponsor the Undergraduate Mentoring in Environmental Biology (UMEB) project, which pairs students of color with faculty members in the enviro-bio sciences while they work together to research environmental biology.
 Kimmerer is also a part of the United States Department of Agriculture's Higher Education Multicultural Scholars Program.
 The program provides students with real-world experiences that involve complex problem-solving.
 Kimmerer is also involved in the American Indian Science and Engineering Society (AISES), and works with the Onondaga Nation's school doing community outreach.
 Kimmerer also uses traditional knowledge and science collectively for ecological restoration in research.
 She has served on the advisory board of the Strategies for Ecology Education, Development and Sustainability (SEEDS) program, a program to increase the number of minority ecologists.
-Kimmerer is also the former chair of the Ecological Society of America Traditional Ecological Knowledge Section.
+Kimmerer is also the co-founder and former chair of the Traditional Ecological Knowledge Section of the Ecological Society of America.

 In April 2015, Kimmerer was invited to participate as a panelist at a United Nations plenary meeting to discuss how harmony with nature can help to conserve and sustainably use natural resources, titled "Harmony with Nature: Towards achieving sustainable development goals including addressing climate change in the post-2015 Development Agenda".

+Writing influences

+Kimmerer has credited science writer Loren Eiseley as being the first to inspire her as a writer.
+She has also pointed to the poet Wendell Berry as inspiration as well as Rachel Carson, the author of Silent Spring.
+Kimmerer said that as a pioneering female scientist, Carson "combined her knowledge with a sense of responsibility for that knowledge."

+Writing process

+Kimmerer does most of her writing in her home office and prefers to write first drafts in longhand on lined, yellow legal-sized paper using green or purple ink.